-We are now come to the moft arduous Part of our Subject, the Quantity proper to be taken of thefe Waters.
-We have already cautioned the Public against too large a Dofe; but it is not fo eafy, in all Cases, to adjust the proper Quantity.
-In bilious Complaints, and where there are Errors in the first Passages, that Proportion will offend the Stomach, occasion the Cholic and other Inconveniencies, which may be taken with great Propriety where no fuch Diforders exist.
-But as I have before mentioned the Necessity of preparing the Stomach and Bowels, by fome proper Evacuations, for the Reception of Chalvbeate Waters, this Inconvenience cannot be more effectually guarded against by general Directions.
+We are now come to the moft arduous Part of our Subject, the Quantity proper to be taken of these Waters.
+We have already cautioned the Public against too large a Dose; but it is not so easy, in all Cases, to adjust the proper Quantity.
+In bilious Complaints, and where there are Errors in the first Passages, that Proportion will offend the Stomach, occasion the Cholic and other Inconveniencies, which may be taken with great Propriety where no such Disorders exist.
+But as I have before mentioned the Necessity of preparing the Stomach and Bowels, by some proper Evacuations, for the Reception of Chalybeate Waters, this Inconvenience cannot be more more effectually guarded against by general Directions.

-In a Word, therefore, at all Times, and by all Patients, this should be the governing Rule of their Conduct-never to take fo large a Dofe of Chalybeate Water as to occasion a quick Difcharge by Urine, or to produce purging Stools; and, indeed, never to take fo large a Quantity as to become a Weight, that may oppress the Stomach, caufe Flatulencies and Tremblings, or render the Head light and uncomfortable, as if in fome Measure intoxicated.
-Where the Constitution is too delicate, and the nervous System is too exquifitely fenfible, furprifing as it may appear to those who are unacquainted with these Waters, even fmall Dofes will fometimes produce a Giddiness; especially at the beginning of the Courfe.
-Thus much for general Rules-To descend to Particulars ; a Quarter of a Pint will be fufficient for weak and delicate Perfons to begin with; this Quantity may be gradually encreased, as their own Observations direct, so as no fenfible Evacuations are too quickly promoted, or the Inconveniencies before-mentioned experienced.
+In a Word, therefore, at all Times, and by all Patients, this should be the governing Rule of their Conduct-never to take fo large a Dofe of Chalybeate Water as to occafion a quick Difcharge by Urine, or to produce purging Stools; and, indeed, never to take fo large a Quantity as to become a Weight, that may oppress the Stomach, caufe Flatulencies and Tremblings, or render the Head light and uncomfortable, as if in fome Meafure intoxicated.
+Where the Conflitution is too delicate, and the nervous Syftem is too exquifitely fenfible, furprifing as it may appear to those who are unacquainted with these Waters, even small Dofes will fometimes produce a Giddiness; especially at the beginning of the Courfe.
+Thus much for general Rules .-To descend to Particulars; a Quarter of a Pint will be fufficient for weak and delicate Perfons to begin with; this Quantity may be gradually encreased, as their own Observations direct, fo as no fenfible Evacuations are too quickly promoted, or the Inconveniencies before-mentioned experienced.
 But half a Pint, or a little more, will prove a full Dofe for fuch Patients.
 I would recommend taking it at two or three Draughts, waiting a Quarter of an Hour or longer between.
-Perfons of ftouter Stamina, and whole Conftitutions are not fo feeble, may begin with a little brover Dale using the fame Precontions, and fuch Patients may, if no Obflacle arifes, take a Pint for their full Quantity.
+Perfons of ftouter Stamina, and whofe Conftitutions are not fo feeble, may begin with a little larger Dofe, using the fame Precautions; and fuch fuch Patients may, if no Obstacle arises, take a Pint for their full Quantity.

-But as accidental Circumftances may occur if any of the Inconveniencies before recited should be experienced, at any one Period during the Courfe of Chalybeate Waters, the Quantity must be immediately decreased, till such Difficulties be removed.
+But as accidental Circumftances will intervene, if any of the Inconveniencies before recited fhould be experienced, at any one Period during the Courfe of Chalybeate Waters, the Quantity muft be immediately decreafed, till fuch Difficulties be removed .